Jerome-mi/Simple-Imap-Filter/README.md

         "subject_contains_cs", "subject_starts_cs",
         "age_day", "fresh_day",
         "seen", "flagged",
-        "true",
+        "All",

-"cs" suffixes means case sensitive, other conditions are non case sensitive "true" condition is allways true, it is used by the basic clause "All" which is automatically provided
+"cs" suffixes means case sensitive, other conditions are non case sensitive "All" condition is allways true, it is used by the basic clause "All" which is provided by default